mfkiwl/RPX-100-SDR/plugins/feature/satellitetracker/readme.md

 * The maximum elevation angle in degrees supported by your rotator.
 180 degree support is beneficial for passes that pass through 360/0 degrees, to avoid the rotator having to do a complete rotation mid pass.
 * A speech warning to be given on AOS. ${name} will be substituted with the name of the satellite, ${duration} the pass duration and ${elevation} the maximum elevation of the pass.
 * A speech warning to be given on LOS. ${name} will be substituted with the name of the satellite.
 * A command/script to be executed on AOS.
 This applies to all satellites.
-It is also possible to set a per-satellite command in the SDRangel Control dialog.
+It is also possible to set a per-satellite command in the rpx-100 Control dialog.
 * A command/script to be executed on LOS.
 This applies to all satellites.
-It is also possible to set a per-satellite command in the SDRangel Control dialog.
+It is also possible to set a per-satellite command in the rpx-100 Control dialog.
 * The Doppler correction period in seconds, which controls how frequently Doppler correction is applied.
-Which channels have Doppler correction applied is set on a per-channel basis in the SDRangel Control dialog.
+Which channels have Doppler correction applied is set on a per-channel basis in the rpx-100 Control dialog.

 ![Satellite tracker settings dialog](../../../doc/img/SatelliteTracker_plugin_settingsdialog2.png)